click photo for CV

 from The Charlie Rose Show interview

 Alison Gopnik is a professor of psychology and affiliate professor of philosophy at the University of California at Berkeley.
 She received her BA from McGill University and her PhD. from Oxford University.
 She is an internationally recognized leader in the study of children’s learning and development and was the first to argue that children’s minds could help us understand deep philosophical questions.
+She is a columnist (every other week) for The Wall Street Journal.
 She is the author of over 100 journal articles and several books including “Words, thoughts and theories” (coauthored with Andrew Meltzoff), MIT Press, 1997, and the bestselling and critically acclaimed popular books "The Scientist in the Crib" (coauthored with Andrew Meltzoff and Patricia Kuhl) William Morrow, 1999, and "The Philosophical Baby; What children’s minds tell us about love, truth and the meaning of life" Farrar, Strauss and Giroux, 2009.
 She has also written widely about cognitive science and psychology for Science, The Times Literary Supplement, The New York Review of Books, The New York Times, New Scientist and Slate, among others.
 And she has frequently appeared on TV and radio including “The Charlie Rose Show” and “The Colbert Report”.
 She has three sons and lives in Berkeley, California with her husband Alvy Ray Smith.